On this page

 • User storage and password management: Store and manage information about your users, including their passwords, for authenticating and authorizing users.

-• MFA (Multifactor Authentication): Require a user to verify their identity in different ways.
-Some of these ways include knowledge, such as answers to questions, biometrics, such as a fingerprint, or possession, such as a key-card.
-MFA is key to controlling access to your applications.
+• Multifactor Authentication (MFA): Require a user to verify their identity in different ways.
+For example, use answers to questions as a knowledge check, fingerprint scanning as a biometric check, or a key-card as a possession check.
+MFA is key to controlling access to your apps.
+See Multifactor authentication (opens new window).

-• DDoS protection: Prevent Distributed Denial of Service (DDoS) attacks from blocking legitimate use of your applications.
+• Distributed Denial of Service (DDoS) protection: Prevent DDoS attacks from blocking legitimate use of your apps.

-• Compliance: Ensure that your solution complies with specific regulatory requirements for privacy, as well as with industry and local cybersecurity standards.
-For example, applications that handle healthcare patient data must conform to the Health Insurance Portability and Accountability Act (HIPAA), financial solutions may require SOX or PCI, and any server in Europe must follow the European Union's General Data Privacy Regulations (GDPR).
+• Compliance: Ensure that your solution complies with regulatory requirements for privacy and with industry and local cybersecurity standards.
+For example, apps that handle healthcare patient data must comply with the Health Insurance Portability and Accountability Act (HIPAA).
+And servers in Europe must follow the European Union's General Data Privacy Regulations (GDPR).

-• Data access control: Develop facilities to grant or deny specific user requests to access apps and resources based on policies, user authentication and authorizations, and other data.
-Application developers embed access control checks throughout their code to enforce your access requirements.
+• Data access control: Develop ways to grant or deny user requests to access apps and resources.
+You can grant or deny access based on policies, user authentication and authorization, or other data.
+App developers embed access control checks throughout their code to enforce your access requirements.

 User experience

-• Self service: Allow end users, especially customers, to self-administer their accounts, including creation, password reset, and originating access requests.
-This can increase customer satisfaction, reduce friction, and reduce your admin workload.
+• Self service: Let end users, especially customers, self-administer their accounts.
+For example, ensure that a user can control account creation, password reset, and originating access requests.
+This can improve customer satisfaction and reduce your admin workload.

-• Social auth (social authentication): Allow end users to sign in with their social media credentials, such as a Facebook or LinkedIn ID, rather than special credentials for your IAM solution.
-This can enhance customer satisfaction, provide reliable user demographic information, and reduce admin workload.
-(Social authentication is a special case of external IdP authentication, below.)
+• Social auth (social authentication): Let users sign in with their social media credentials.
+For example, let a user sign in using their Facebook or LinkedIn IDs instead of credentials.
+This can enhance customer satisfaction, provide reliable user data, and reduce admin workload.

-• External IdP (external Identity Provider): Allow users to sign in using a sign-in ID from an external Identity Provider, such as Active Directory, rather than special credentials for your apps.
-This can increase user satisfaction and reduce your admin workload.
+• External IdP (external Identity Provider): Let users sign in using a sign-in ID from an external Identity Provider, such as Active Directory.
+This can improve user satisfaction and reduce your admin workload.

-• SSO (Single Sign-On): Allow users to sign in with a single ID to access multiple related applications.
-This can increase user satisfaction and reduce admin workload.
-Closely related is FIM (federated identity management), in which users sign in and access multiple federated external Identity Providers.
-It has the same benefits as SSO, and allows users to sign in with their existing sign-in IDs.
+• SSO (Single Sign-On): Let users sign in with a single ID to access multiple related apps.
+Federated identity management (FIM) is related to SSO and lets users sign in and access multiple federated external Identity Providers.
+It has the same benefits as SSO and allows users to sign in with their existing sign-in IDs.

-• Automated onboarding: Automate onboarding workflows and lifecycle management, such as manage a new user's AWS SSO entitlements, capture document signatures, and provision and deprovision user app accounts.
-This minimizes the time and effort to provision new users and perform other lifecycle change procedures, reduces errors and admin workload, and creates a positive experience for new users.
+• Automated onboarding: Automate onboarding workflows and lifecycle management.
+For example, manage a new user's AWS SSO entitlements, capture document signatures, and provision and deprovision user app accounts.
+Automated onboarding minimizes the time and effort to provision new users and perform other lifecycle change procedures and creates a positive experience for new users.

 • Frictionless MFA experience: Use special strategies, such as SSO or simplified sign-in flows from managed devices to streamline user sign-in flows.